WalletConnect/walletconnect-docs/docs/specs/clients/core/crypto/crypto-authentication.md

 ### Payload

-The payload will include multiple claims and the context can be identifiable by identifying the first claim `act` which will describe the payload's action/intent.
+The payload will include multiple claims.
+The context can be identified by the first claim `act`, which will describe the payload's action/intent.

 Our protocols will share the following claims with different context: